gpwood/fibonacciOfOrderN/README.md

-# fibonacciOfOrderN
+# fibonacci ratio of order N
-Calculate the ratios of n-order fibonacci sequences
+Calculates the ratios of n-order fibonacci sequences.
+The most famous being the golden ratio.